Transitions

 - Transition lead in both settings.
 This may be the SENDCo, year leader or another senior leader.

-- Enhanced transition for those children or young people with additional needs or specific vulnerabilities such as being a young carer, being a child or young person in care, GRT, EAL, those with medical or mental health needs or safeguarding concerns.
+- Enhanced transition for those children or young people with additional needs or specific vulnerabilities such as being a young carer, being a child or young person in care, being Gypsy Roma Traveller (GRT), having English as an Additional Language (EAL), those with medical or mental health needs or safeguarding concerns.

-See further guidance here from Anna Freud on what your school / setting can do to support transitions.
+See further guidance from Anna Freud on what your school or setting can do to support transitions.

 What does the law say?